TankOs/tankoid/README.md

 # Tankoid

 Tankoid is a simple clone of the popular Arkanoid/Breakout game.
-It uses PySFML for almost everything.
+It uses SFML for almost everything.

 The plan for this project is to start with a prototype and improve over time.